Workshop Program

 We consider the problem of estimating parameters of statistical models associated with differential equations.
 In particular, we assume that the differential equation can only be solved up to a numerical error; for instance, in the case of stochastic differential equations (SDEs), the Euler-Maruyama method is often used, which introduces time-discretization bias.
 We adopt an optimization-based paradigm where the objective function (the likelihood function) to be maximized is not available analytically.
 In this talk, we show how, for certain classes of models, a new randomized stochastic approximation scheme can be used to obtain parameter estimators that eliminate the aforementioned numerical error in mathematical expectation, under suitable assumptions.
 We detail several applications, including partially observed SDEs and Bayesian inverse problems.
 Mathematical results are presented alongside numerical simulations demonstrating the efficacy of our methodology.

-XX:YYzm Assessing the Quality of Denoising Diffusion Models in Wasserstein Distance: Noisy Score and Optimal Bounds
+Assessing the Quality of Denoising Diffusion Models in Wasserstein Distance: Noisy Score and Optimal Bounds

 Arnak Dalalyan (ENSAE)